To get started using Elastic APM, you need to have:

 we recommend setting up firewall rules to ensure that only your own systems can access the API.

 you can use a secret token and TLS.

 If you have APM Server running on the same host as your service, you can configure it to listen on a Unix domain socket.

-For detailed instructions on how to install and secure APM Server in your server environment, including details on how to run APM Server in a highly available environment, please see the full APM Server documentation.
+For detailed instructions on how to install and secure APM Server in your server environment, including details on how to run APM Server in a highly available environment, please see APM Server documentation.